davidclaeysquinones/hyperion-docker/README.md

 1. It's based on the [official Debian 13 (trixie) docker image](https://hub.docker.com/_/debian)
 2. It includes a custom build of hyperion designed to take away uncecesarry dependencies
 3. Maps the `/config` dirctory as an external volume, to keep your settings
+4. It disables network segmentation so that by default you don't have to use special network settings
-4. Runs hyperiond service as non-root user.
+5. Runs hyperiond service as non-root user.
 Default UID:GID are 1000:1000 but they can be easily changed through environment variables

 ### Standard configuration